-The variables which influence your drum sound
+The variables that influence your drum sound

 Wondering what something means and how it contributes to your drum sound?